What the hell am I supposed to do when this happens?

 I just don’t have the energy.

-(It’s too bad that coming up with excuses doesn’t help our business, because then we’d be onto something…)
+It’s too bad that coming up with excuses doesn’t help our business, because then we’d be onto something…

-Yes, we may have had some help; we may have had a mentor, a guide or followed instructions provided by someone else.
-But the point is that we did something ourselves.
-We made it happen.
-We initiated.
+Yes, we may have had some help.
+We might have had a mentor, a guide, or we followed instructions provided by someone else.
+The point is that we did something ourselves.

 Make our business better.
 Make our life better.